-This last image below shows in red colour the typical output signal, characterized for an asymmetric waveform and a hard-clipping when the fuzz potentiometer is maxed.
-The big amount of gain will clip the signal easily creating a large amounts of higher harmonic content.
+This last image below shows in red color the typical output signal, characterized by an asymmetric waveform and a hard-clipping when the fuzz potentiometer is maxed.
+The big amount of gain will clip the signal easily creating large amounts of higher harmonic content.
 Note that the output signal is not completely flat when it clips (it is slightly tilted), this feature adds more character to the sound.

 The Technology of the Fuzz Face by R.G Keen.